fatemehN/ReproducibilityStudy/exp1/TransTSEG/README.md

 ## Step2: for TransT-SEG Attacked by IoU

-1- From the TransTSEG folder in the ReproducibilityStudy directory(ReproducibilityStudy/code/TransTSEG), copy and paste all of the python files 'ReproducibilityStudy/code/TransTSEG/*.py' to the (TransT/pytracking/exp1) of the tracker folder.
+1- From the TransTSEG folder in the ReproducibilityStudy directory(ReproducibilityStudy/code/TransTSEG), copy and paste all of the python files 'ReproducibilityStudy/exp1/TransTSEG/*.py' to the (TransT/pytracking/exp1) of the tracker folder.

-2- Add a new entry to trackers.ini file in "vot2022_workspace" directory(TransT/vot2022_workspace) as follows:
+2- Add a new entry to the trackers.ini file in the "vot2022_workspace" directory(TransT/vot2022_workspace) as follows:
 ####################################

 [TransT_IoU]